17 Jan. Firstly, thank you to all who have made donations to the charities I am sponsoring. 57 of you so far and still a couple of months to go.

 From yesterday’s glorious day to the longest day.
-11.5 hour day from 07:30to 19:00, covering 26km with about 1000m climb.
+An 11.5 hour day from 07:30 to 19:00, covering 26km with about 1000m climb.
 The track gave us: scree, very steep slopes, root ladders, rock scrambles, narrow ledges, steel rope protected traverses, shoe wetting river crossings, river bed travel.
 The Europeans exclaimed at a rest stop that this was not walking, but didn’t have a word for it.
 Welcome to New Zealand “tramping”.
-In the hut tonight are Freya, Anise, Holger from Germany, Stephan and myself.
+In the hut tonight are Freya, Anise, Holger from Germany, Stefan and myself.

 We have reached the stage of food fantasies at meal times.
 People have selected food to save weight, so don’t have much variety.
 One guy was living on wraps and chocolate spread.
 Everyone is selecting their food dream when they reach St Arnaud.
 I am doing well on my chilli-con-carne, alternating with pasta and rice.
 Going to try mash with it tomorrow.

 3 thoughts on “Rintoul Hut to Top Wairoa Hut”

 I’m so enjoying your posts Richard!
 But oh my goodness – not sure I’d want to contend with the scree, very steep slopes and wasp nests!
 Take care my friend, Di